-- Petroleum Prospecting License (PPL) 337 located in the North New Guinea Basin, but which was relinquished in March 2016. - PPLs 338, 339 and 340 located in the Southern Papuan Basin which is a proven hydrocarbon basin - PPLs 435, 436 and 437 located in the Western Papuan Basin, adjacent to PRL 21. - Petroleum Retention License (PRL) 21 located in the Western Province of PNG and contains two wet gas discoveries.
-The Group has a 15% interest in PRL 21 and is covered by a Joint Operating Agreement. - Petroleum Retention License (PRL) 38 located in the Gulf of Papua and containing the Pandora Gas fields.
+- PPLs 338, 339 and 340 located in the Southern Papuan Basin which is a proven hydrocarbon basin - PPLs 435, 436 and 437 located in the Western Papuan Basin, adjacent to PRL 21. - Petroleum Retention License (PRL) 21 located in the Western Province of PNG and contains two wet gas discoveries.
+The Group has a 16.75% interest in PRL 21 and is covered by a Joint Operating Agreement. - Petroleum Retention License (PRL) 38 located in the Gulf of Papua and containing the Pandora Gas fields.
 The Group has a 25% interest in PRL 38 and at the date of this report is negotiating a Joint Operating Agreement.